-If you enable automated backups, then Oracle Enterprise Manager schedules a daily backup job that uses Oracle Recovery Manager (RMAN) to back up all of the database files to a storage area on disk called the flash recovery area.
+If you enable automated backups, then Oracle Enterprise Manager schedules a daily backup job that uses Oracle Recovery Manager (RMAN) to back up all of the database files to an on-disk storage area called the flash recovery area.
 The first time the backup job runs, it creates a full backup of the database.
 Subsequent backup jobs perform incremental backups, which enable you to recover the database to its state at any point during the preceding 24 hours.